AMWA-TV/bcp-008-02/docs/Overview.md

 Sender monitors MUST always have the `enabled` property set to `true`.

 Sender monitors MUST NOT allow changes to the `enabled` property and instead MUST return `InvalidRequest` to Set method invocations for this property.

+## Controller

+Controllers MUST be capable to discover sender monitor objects (objects which implement [NcSenderMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncsendermonitor) directly or derive a [vendor specific variant from NcSenderMonitor](https://specs.amwa.tv/ms-05-02/latest/docs/Introduction.html)) inside a device model and indicate them to the User.
+All blocks inside an MS-05-02 device allow [searching for members by their class id](https://specs.amwa.tv/ms-05-02/latest/docs/Blocks.html#search-methods).

+Controllers MUST be capable to find the associated IS-04 sender identity for each sender monitor by using the [touchpoints](#touchpoints-and-is-04-senders) and indicate this relationship to the User.

+Controllers MUST be capable to get the current state of the overallStatus property using the [Get method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) and indicate this to the User.

+Controllers MUST be capable of tracking changes to the overallStatus property by using [subscriptions and notifications](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#notification-message-type) and reflect these changes to the User.

+Controllers MUST be capable to get the current state of the following status properties using the [Get method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) and indicate them to the User:

+* linkStatus
+* transmissionStatus
+* externalSynchronizationStatus
+* streamStatus

+Controllers MUST be capable of tracking changes to the following status properties by using [subscriptions and notifications](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#notification-message-type) and reflect these changes to the User:

+* linkStatus
+* transmissionStatus
+* externalSynchronizationStatus
+* streamStatus

+Controllers MUST be capable of getting the current value of ALL status message properties using the [Get method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) and indicate it to the User.

+Controllers MUST be capable of tracking changes to ALL the status message properties by using [subscriptions and notifications](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#notification-message-type) and reflect these to the User.

+Controllers MUST be capable of getting the current value of the synchronizationSourceId using the [Get method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) and indicate it to the User.

+Controllers MUST be capable of tracking changes to the synchronizationSourceId property by using [subscriptions and notifications](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#notification-message-type) and reflect these to the User.

+The values of status message properties MUST NOT be interpreted by controllers and are meant to be used verbatim and indicated to the User.

+Controllers SHOULD NOT open an excessive number of WebSocket connections against the same control endpoint.

+Controllers MUST always use subscriptions and notifications to keep track of changes to any properties of interest and not revert to a polling behaviour.

+Controllers MAY be capable of getting the transmission error counters from a device which offers them by invoking the GetTransmissionErrorCounters method using [IS-12 commands](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#command-message-type) and indicating their value to the User.

+Controllers SHOULD NOT resort to a fast pace repetitive polling workflow for getting the transmission error counters of a device which offers them.

+Controllers MAY be capable to invoke the ResetCounters method by using [IS-12 commands](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#command-message-type).

+Controllers MAY be capable to set the autoResetCounters property using the [Set method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter).

+Controllers MAY be capable of getting the current value of ANY status transition counter property using the [Get method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) and indicate it to the User.

+Controllers MAY be capable of tracking changes to ANY status transition counter property by using [subscriptions and notifications](https://specs.amwa.tv/is-12/latest/docs/Protocol_messaging.html#notification-message-type) and reflect these to the User.